-This spell allows the caster to protect themself from one harmful effect (except weapon damage, including siege weapons).
+This spell allows the caster to protect themself from one harmful effect (except siege weapons).
 This spell may only be cast on the cleric, but encompasses all of that player's gear.
 When complete, the cleric must place a silver favor with the letter H on their person, which must be worn visibly.
 This spell does not hinder the caster's use of any other magic.

-This spell acts similarly to the other protection spells, except it has a wider range of protection.
+This spell acts similarly to the other protection spells and skins, except it has a wider range of protection.
 This spell can stop one of the first effects on the caster:

-- Any thrown or touch-based magical attack (a magical attack is an offensive spell that injures or hinders another player); - Any Disease, Poison, Mind Control, or Hold effect (see Chapter Twelve; Monsters); - Any thrown or touch-based NPC skill (an Elder can determine the extent of this limitation).
+- Any thrown or touch-based magical attack (a magical attack is an offensive spell that injures or hinders another player); - Any Disease, Poison, Mind Control, or Hinder effect (refer to Land Rules, Ch.
+9); - Any thrown or touch-based NPC skill (an Elder can determine the extent of this limitation). - Absorbs one non-Green weapon damage attack.
+When a damaging hit is recognized, the caster is encouraged to shout out the spell name listed under the class or 'One Hit' for Hit armor.